Skip to content

 Skip needless intermediates

 Chain or inline unless the intermediate clarifies complex logic.
+Some functions naturally orchestrate others; do not mangle business logic for brevity or make it verbose.

 // ✅ No intermediates needed